swhitty/FlyingFox/README.md

 await server.appendRoute(for: "GET /fish/*", to: routes)
 ```

-`HTTPUnhandledError` is thrown if `RoutedHTTPHandler` is unable to handle the request with any of its registered handlers.
+`HTTPUnhandledError` is thrown when it's unable to handle the request with any of its registered handlers.

 ### HTTPRoute